Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-To rename the upload folder to osTicket, right-click the folder and make sure to name the folder osTicket without any mistakes.
+Next, I will rename the Upload folder.
+To do this, right-click Upload, and scroll down and select Rename.
+Make sure to type "osTicket" without any mistakes.
+There is no space between lowercase "os", and "Ticket".
+Select Continue.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

+Once again, I will stop and start the server to reload IIS.
+To do this, go to the Start Menu, and type IIS.
+Right-click Internet Information Services Mananger, and select Run as administrator.
+Under Connections, right-click osticket-vm.
+Select Stop.
+Wait a few moments to right-click again, and select Start.

+Next, I will attempt to load the osTicket website.